MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-users-that-are-enabled-for-audio-conferencing.md

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>Quer saber como gerenciar com o Windows PowerShell?

-- O Windows PowerShell gerencia os usuários e o que eles podem ou não fazer.
-Com o Windows PowerShell, você pode gerenciar o Office 365 e o Skype for Business Online usando um único ponto de administração, o que pode simplificar o seu trabalho diário quando tiver várias tarefas para fazer.
-Para começar a trabalhar com o Windows PowerShell, confira estes tópicos:
+- Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
+With Windows PowerShell, you can manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Uma introdução ao Windows PowerShell e ao Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)